yuetaoZ/ElevatorBase_Refact-Test/README.md

 # ElevatorBase_Refact-Test
-This project is used to illustrate basic ideas for software refactoring, as well as develop skills for test-driven development, evaluation of the outcomes via software quality metrics.
+This project is used to illustrate basic ideas for software refactoring, as well as develop skills for test-driven develpment and evaluate outcomes via software quality metrics.